withastro/roadmap/proposals/0052-fonts.md

 ### Defaults

 Astro must provide sensible defaults when it comes to font weights, subsets and more.
 But when dealing with more custom advanced setups, it makes sense to be able to customize those defaults.
-They can be set in `fonts.defaults` and will be merged with Astro defaults (arrays do not merge).
+They can be set in `fonts.defaults` and will be merged with Astro defaults.

-> TODO: need to see how it plays with the integration API `updateConfig()`

 We need to decide what default to provide.
 I can see 2 paths: